-Preliminary analysis on random subsets of the data (exploring many different types of algorithms compatible with the caret package) suggested that a random forest implementation called ranger and a gradient boosting implementation called xgbTree (extreme gradient boosting tree) performed the best.
-This aligns with the findings of Xu et al. (2018), who found that tree-based models (using random forest, gradient boosting, and cubist algorithms) performed the best in this kind of land-use regression [7].
-Then, we used the same random subsets of the data to tune hyperparameters for each algorithm via a grid-search (see code and final parameters in the Supplementary Material).

-Output from chemical transport models has been shown to be an important input to land-use regression models for PM2.5 [1].
-However, the chemical transport model dataset to which we had access, CMAQ, was only available through 2016.
-Because of our interest in the years 2017 and 2018, when there were many large wildfires, we ran all the models in this analysis on the 2008-2018 data without CMAQ as well as on the 2008-2016 data with CMAQ.
-Observations that were in the training (testing) sets without CMAQ were also in the training (testing) sets with CMAQ.
+The CMAQ dataset was only available from 2008-2016.
+Because of our interest in the years 2017 and 2018, when there were many large wildfires in the western US, we ran all the models in this analysis on the 2008-2018 data without CMAQ as well as on the 2008-2016 data with CMAQ.

-One of the biggest challenges in this study was developing a model that worked well spatially and temporally across the study domain.
-Using nested levels of spatiotemporal variables helped capture nonlinear spatiotemporal effects.
-Temporal variable nesting consisted of variables to indicate the periods 2008-2012, 2013-2016, and 2017-2018 (the periods when CMAQ simulation availability changed); year; season; cosine of month; and cosine of day of year.
-Spatial variable nesting consisted of variables for region (within the 11 western states: northwest, southwest, four corners, and northern mountain states); state; latitude and longitude.
-We also included interaction terms for time period (grouping of years) and region.
-This type of nesting has been referred to as a “multiresolution basis” [8].

 When examining the predicted PM2.5 values compared with the observed PM2.5 values, we noted that the models were performing much worse on high values than on low values.
-In addition to the fact that we had a lot more data at low values than at high values, we hypothesized that some of the higher values were being generated by a fundamentally different process than the lower values, most likely wildfires.
-To investigate this hypothesis, we did a sensitivity analysis in which we examined whether a different model would perform better for low values than high values.
-We developed a preliminary classification model to split the data into “high” versus “low” values, with 15µg/m3 being the most plausible and accurate cut-point.
+We hypothesized that some of the higher values were being generated by a fundamentally different process than the lower values, most likely wildfires.
+We did a sensitivity analysis in which we examined whether a different model would perform better for low values than high values.
 This did not prove to significantly improve predictive performance.
 A more detailed description along with the results of the split analysis (“high” versus “low”) are in the Supplementary Material.

 Results

 Table XX shows the mean and quantiles of PM2.5 observations across our study domain.
-We observe that the maximum values of PM2.5 are much higher in 2012 and 2015-2018 than in the other years, that California has much higher values of PM2.5 in general, and that Spring has much lower values of PM2.5 than the other seasons.
+We observe that the maximum values of PM2.5 are much higher in 2012 and 2015-2018 than in the other years, that California has much higher values of PM2.5 than the other states although all of the states have right-skewed distributions, and that spring has much lower values of PM2.5 than the other seasons.